cowboysdude/Under_Cabinet/README.md

 ## Map Function

->value: the number to map.  [ldrValue]
+>value: the number to map.  [ldrValue]<br>
 >fromLow: the lower bound of the value’s current range.
 [0] - ldrValue<br>
 >fromHigh: the upper bound of the value’s current range.
 [1023] - ldrValue<br>
 >toLow: the lower bound of the value’s target range.
 [70] -LED Brightness<br>
 >toHigh: the upper bound of the value’s target range.
 [0] - LED Brihtness<br>

 So this says basically when there is no light fromLow 0 - show led brightness at 70 toLow<br>
-                                        light ranging from 1 to 1023 ldrValue fromHigh show lights from 0 up to max brightness 70 toHigh
+                                        light ranging from 1 to 1023 ldrValue fromHigh show lights from 0 up to max brightness 70 toHigh<br>
+It does the calulations for you to determine the lights brightness :)

 ## Under cabinet